The ART of Listening: Designing and Creating Interdisciplinary Soundscapes Through the Performing Arts

 Zoe Huxley, Class teacher at St Mary's Primary School, Bathgate, Scotland.

-SOTW is also supported by experience teachers around the world who act as facilitators to support new teachers in the project.
+SOTW was also supported by experienced teachers around the world who act as facilitators to support new teachers in the project.
 These teachers, who have been part of Sharon's projects for many years are:

 Sarah Ausborn, Willagillespie Elementary, USA